trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D13 - December 11, 2017
+Continued with React from the Ground Up.
+Watched the 1st video about installing NodeJS and Webpack, which I'll need for the course projects.
+I'll definitely need to watch this again tomorrow, as it's the end of a long day.

 ### R1D12 - December 10, 2017
 Continued with React from the Ground Up.
 Made some more changes to my counter for ES6 best practices and watched video on higher-order components.